 What about Revelation Chapter 20?

-But what about Revelation chapter 20?
-Doesnt it teach that there will be a 1000 year period between the resurrection and judgment of believers and the resurrection and judgment of unbelivers?
-No, it doesnt.
+But, what about Revelation chapter 20, doesn't it teach that there will be a 1000 year period between the resurrection and judgment of believers and the resurrection and judgment of unbelievers?
+No, it doesn't.
 One of the most important principals of interpreting scripture is that we must always interpret unclear passages in light of clear ones.
 The book of Revelation is an unclear book filled with much imagery and symbolism (Rev. 1:1).
 We have already seen a number of clear passages that prove that there is no such time gap.
 Therefore, we may not interpret Revelation chapter 20 to teach one.
 There is another way to interpret this chapter that does not contradict any clear passages of scripture.
 Think about it.
-There is a way of interpreting Rev. 20 that does not contradict any clear passages of scripture.
+There is a way of interpreting Rev. 20 that doesn’t contradict any clear passages of scripture.
 And there is a way of interpreting Rev. 20 that contradicts many clear passages of scripture.
 Which do you think is correct?
-We will discuss this further in an upcoming article on the Millennium.

 We could go on and on showing the errors of this doctrine.
 There are many other passages that could be sighted.
 We have, however, already given more than enough verses to prove that this doctrine is false.
 After all, we only needed one.
-If you arent convinced by this point, more will not help.
-Sometimes its not that people cant see that something is false but that they wont.
+If you aren't convinced by this point, giving you more verses won’t help.
+Sometimes it's not that people can't see that something is false but that they won't.
 Maybe your church teaches this doctrine.
 Maybe you have believed it yourself for a long time.
 Maybe you have even taught it to others.
-None of these things excuses you from accepting the truth.
+None of these things excuse you from accepting the truth.
 It takes humility to admit that you were wrong.

-If, on the other hand, you refuse to drop this doctrine, your problem is with scripture.
-Not with me.
-We will all give account for the beliefs that we choose to hold on the day of judgment.
+If, on the other hand, you refuse to drop this false doctrine, your problem is with God and His word, not with me.
+We will all give an account for the beliefs that we choose to hold on the Day of Judgment.

 Some of you who are reading this article, however, will be convinced by it.
 You may even be upset with those who have taught you wrong.
 Many people teach things wrong because they have been deceived themselves (2 Tim.
 3:13).
 Others deceive people knowingly (Eph.
 4:14).
 Regardless of how or why you were misled, you now know the truth.
 I would encourage you to stand for it.
 There are many people out there who are very good at twisting scripture.
-They can make the Bible seem to teach the exact opposite of what it really says.
-Do not let them deceive you.
+They can make the Bible seem to teach the exact opposite of what it actually does.
+Don’t let them deceive you.
 Get this message out to as many others as possible.
-And most of all, dont let anyone talk you out of the truth.
+And most of all don't let anyone talk you out of the truth.

 May God bless you as you do His work.